Beercow/OneDriveExplorer/README.md

 ```

 Depending on the options, OneDriveExplorer can produce JSON, CSV, or HTML files of the parsed data.
 The `--pretty` option can be used to output the JSON into a more human readable layout.

+Additionaly, a user registry hive can be supplied with the `-r` argument.
+This will resolve some of the mount points associated with OneDrive.

 ### Example output: